 Our R&D spending also fluctuates based on the number and the development stage of projects.
-New products introduced in 2010 included ProLINE-RoadRunner versions for MYDATA and SIPLACE X-Series placement machines and enhancements to FlashCORE III, our new programming architecture.
+New products introduced in 2011 included RoadRunner3, Factory Integration Software, and enhancements to FlashCORE III.
+The new FLXHD, an automated system for duplicating e-MMC NAND devices was introduced in February 2012.

 We believe it is essential to invest in R&D to significantly enhance our existing products and to create new products as markets develop and technologies change.
 In addition to product development, a significant part of R&D spending is on creating software and support for new devices introduced by the semiconductor companies.
-We are focusing our R&D efforts on strategic growth markets, including new programming technology and automated programming systems for the manufacturing environment; particularly extending the capabilities and support for our FlashCORE programmer architecture and automated handling solutions.
+We are focusing our R&D efforts on solutions for strategic growth markets, including new programming technology, automated programming systems for the manufacturing environment, extending the capabilities and support for our FlashCORE programmer architecture, automated handling solutions and developing software tools for design engineers.